eandersonEverfi/product-qa-docs/docs/navigate.md

 Radio button is in an active state\
 Clicking radio button produces the `successHeader` feedback message response

+Clicking the Retry button

 After clicking radio button 3/3 assesment button converts to an active state\
 forward button converts to an active state

+because the user submitted a correct optyion the Retry should  NOT exist

+after submission of the form -- all form options should be disabled

+Because button 3/3 is a correct option assesmentBtn is active

 visual check -  After Select - Option C